Highlights Of The Program

 15:50 - 16:15

-FROM REGENERATIVE CORN TO CIRCULAR BIO PET: ADVANCING SUSTAINABLE MATERIALS
+FROM REGENERATIVE CORN TO CIRCULAR BIO-PET: ADVANCING SUSTAINABLE MATERIALS

 - Showcasing plant-based glycols enabling low-carbon PET across packaging, textiles, and more

-- Describing U.S.-manufactured, drop-in bio-PET integrated with current production and recycling
+- Describing U.S.-manufactured, drop-in bio-PET integrated with current production and recycling systems

 16:15 - 16:20